Rodolopho/aliascss/README.md

     //Truncate the css file , you should let it true unless you know what your are doing truncate:true,
+    	//input glob patterns, can be array of folder or files or both,

+    //
 	custom:{
 		color:{
 			'main':"rgb(12,23,45)",// now you can use bgc-main